 One of the best candidates should be Italian Sausage because it shares many similarities in flavor.
 Made from pork or other types of meats with 3 variants of mild, sweet, and hot.
 It can fill many of the demands, just like Spanish chorizo.

-It has a sharp and meaty taste, thanks to garlic and fennel seed.
+Thanks to garlic and fennel seed, it has a sharp and meaty taste, which chefs utilize skillfully to make many mouth-watering Italian sausage dishes.
 With extra pepper and chili pepper, it can be as strong as Spanish Chorizo when it is required to.

 This is another type of sausage made from ground pork and shares many ingredients with Spanish Chorizo.
 Andouille is bigger in size compared to traditional sausage and has a unique sharp taste together with a smoky flavor.